oracle-livelabs/oic/oic-gen3/core-competencies/native-actions-ai-decision/create-decision/create-decision.md

 ##	Task 4:	Create Amount Category (If-Then-Else) Component

-1. From the diagram palette, Drag **If-Then-Else** onto the canvas after the input data
+1. From the diagram palette, Drag **If-Then-Else** element onto the canvas after the input data

 2. Select the If-Then-Else element, and Click *Edit* to Open Properties.
 Provide per below